prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 The in-order constraint comes from the encoding we use for time series data in Prometheus, the implementation of which is append only.
 It is possible to remove this constraint, for instance by buffering samples and reordering them before encoding.

 **How can we parallelise requests with the in-order constraint?**
 Samples must be in-order _for a given series_.
-Remote write requests can be sent in parallel as long as they are for different series.
+Remote-Write requests can be sent in parallel as long as they are for different series.
 In Prometheus, we shard the samples by their labels into separate queues, and then writes happen sequentially in each queue.
 This guarantees samples for the same series are delivered in order, but samples for different series are sent in parallel - and potentially "out of order" between different series.

-**What are the differences between Remote Write 2.0 and OpenTelemetry's OTLP protocol?**
+**What are the differences between Remote-Write 2.0 and OpenTelemetry's OTLP protocol?**
 [OpenTelemetry OTLP](https://github.com/open-telemetry/opentelemetry-proto/blob/a05597bff803d3d9405fcdd1e1fb1f42bed4eb7a/docs/specification.md) is a protocol for transporting of telemetry data (such as metrics, logs, traces and profiles) between telemetry sources, intermediate nodes and telemetry backends.
 The recommended transport involves gRPC with protobuf, but HTTP with protobuf or JSON are also described.
 It was designed from scratch with the intent to support variety of different observability signals, data types and extra information.
 For [metrics](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/metrics/v1/metrics.proto) that means additional non-identifying labels, flags, temporal aggregations types, resource or scoped metrics, schema URLs and more.
 OTLP also requires [the semantic convention](https://opentelemetry.io/docs/concepts/semantic-conventions/) to be used.

-Remote Write was designed for simplicity, efficiency and organic growth.
+Remote-Write was designed for simplicity, efficiency and organic growth.
 First version was officially released in 2023, when already [dozens of battle-tested adopters in the CNCF ecosystem](./remote_write_spec.md#compatible-senders-and-receivers) were using it for years.
-Remote Write 2.0 iterates on the previous protocol by adding a few new elements (metadata, exemplars, created timestamp and native histograms) and string interning.
-Remote Write 2.0 is always stateless, focuses only on metrics and is opinionated -- it is scoped down to elements that by Prometheus community, is all you need to have robust metric solution.
-We believe Remote Write 2.0 proposes an export transport, for metrics, that is a magnitude simpler to adopt and use, and often more efficient than competitors.
+Remote-Write 2.0 iterates on the previous protocol by adding a few new elements (metadata, exemplars, created timestamp and native histograms) and string interning.
+Remote-Write 2.0 is always stateless, focuses only on metrics and is opinionated -- it is scoped down to elements that by Prometheus community, is all you need to have robust metric solution.
+We believe Remote-Write 2.0 proposes an export transport, for metrics, that is a magnitude simpler to adopt and use, and often more efficient than competitors.